corelayer/CoreLayer.Citrix.Adc.Nitro/docs/Documentation-LoadBalancing.md

         ```

         - Options:
-        For this command, the Options are gathered in an Object CsactionGetRequestOptions, which has following properties to be used as filters:
+        For this command, the Options are gathered in an Object LbmonitorGetRequestOptions, which has following properties to be used as filters:
         <u>ResourceName</u>: The name of the resource you want to Get, if none is specified, all resources matching the criteria will be returned.
-Not Defining this will return all servers.
+Not Defining this will return all objects.
-        <u>ResourceFilter</u>: a Key-Value Pair with the name (key) of a property of a server, and the value you want to see in the returned servers.
+        <u>ResourceFilter</u>: a Key-Value Pair with the name (key) of a property of an object, and the value you want to see in the returned objects.
-        eg. ResourceFilter = {{"Comment","Hello"}} will make it so only servers with "Hello" as their Comment will be returned.
-Not Defining this will return all servers.
+        eg. ResourceFilter = {{"Comment","Hello"}} will make it so only objects with "Hello" as their Comment will be returned.
+Not Defining this will return all objects.
         <u>PropertyFilter</u>: A List of properties that should be returned when Getting the response of the Get Request.
-        eg. PropertyFilter = {"Name"} will make it so only the names of the servers matching the criteria are returned.
+        eg. PropertyFilter = {"Name"} will make it so only the names of the objects matching the criteria are returned.
 Not Defining this will return all properties.
-        <u>Count</u>: A bool when if sets to true, will make it so the response to your query contains only the property Count that contains a double-value representing the amount of servers that match your search-criteria.
+        <u>Count</u>: A bool when if sets to true, will make it so the response to your query contains only the property Count that contains a double-value representing the amount of objects that match your search-criteria.

     * Usage of the Command: